Theme

 What readers may want to review

-Which model variant best fits the available hardware and VRAM budget.
+Which model variant matches the available hardware and VRAM budget.

 How local setup differs across CUDA, AMD, Intel, Mac, and CPU environments.

-Whether the workflow is best suited to generation, editing, personalization, or experimental music production.
+Whether the workflow may suit generation, editing, personalization, or experimental music production.

 Who may find it relevant